Compare Super Funds Australia

 Contributing to super

-Employers are required to make Super Guarantee contributions on your behalf and for many Australians this is the most common type of contribution going into your super account.
-Currently the rate is set at 11% of your gross salary or wages, though it will increase by 0.5% on July 1 2024.
+Employers are required to make Super Guarantee contributions on your behalf and for many Australians this is the most common type of contribution going into your super account; this currently sits at 12% of your base pay and will remain there for the foreseeable future.

 In addition to the Super Guarantee contributions there are other ways in which you can make contributions to your super and you can read more about them here in our guide to super contributions.